Soyuz capsule carrying 3 crew land safely in Kazakhstan

 The Soyuz MS-08 carrying Russia’s Oleg Artemyev and NASA’s Drew Feustel and Ricky Arnold touched down at 5.44 p.m.
 Kazakh time (1144 GMT).

-The two Americans performed three space walks to carry out maintenance during their 197-day stay at the orbiting lab.
+The two Americans ventured outside the space station for three space walks to carry out maintenance during their 197-day stay at the orbiting lab.
 Artemyev conducted one spacewalk together with a fellow Russian.

 A NASA astronaut and a Russian cosmonaut are due to launch next week to join three astronauts who remain in the orbit.